Bibliography of

 Structure of the bibliography

-The bibliography is meant to be selective and representative of published information related to glaciotectonism.
-Therefore, abstracts, theses, and other informal or unpublished works are generally not included.
+The bibliography is meant to be selective and representative of published information from geoscientific journals and books.
+Abstracts, theses, and other informal or unpublished works are generally not included.
 Publications in which glaciotectonics are mentioned only briefly or casually are likewise not included.
 References are given in several languages, primarily English, as well as Danish, Dutch, French, German, Latvian, Polish and Swedish.
 English, French, or German translations are given for some Polish and Latvian titles.

 Standard reference format is used with names of periodicals and publishing organizations spelled out as fully as possible.
 References are arranged in alphabetical order according to surnames of authors.
 All letters, including special letters and those with accent marks, are arranged in standard English order.
-Most special Latin characters are fully formed—å, ë, ó, ü, ý, but certain Slavic letters and the Cyrillic alphabet are not available at this time.
+Most special Latin characters are fully formed—å, æ, ë, ø, š, ü, ý, etc. However, certain Slavic letters and the Cyrillic alphabet are not available.
+This webpage is optimized for display with the Mozilla Firefox browser.

 Geographic Index